 Wearing a face mask is one way we can all help slow the spread of the new coronavirus that causes COVID-19.

-Wearing a face mask in public or community settings, especially in situations where you may be near other people, is recommended by the
+Wearing a face mask in public or community settings, especially in situations where you may be near other people, is recommended by the Centers for Disease Control and Prevention (CDC), the

 A face mask isn’t intended to protect you, the wearer.
 Instead, the purpose of wearing a face covering, according to the CDC, is to protect the people around you.
 That’s because you may have the disease, but aren’t showing symptoms.